STAIR CHAIR LIFT

 The average cost of a basement stairlift is in the same standard range between $2,000 and $5,000, depending on the shape and circumstances of your particular basement.
 Oftentimes, installing a chair stair char lift in a basement involves drilling into concrete foundation, which can require special tools and increase the price slightly.
-Any foundation cracks need to be repaired before installation.

 However, if it is a finished basement, then installation could be more standard.
 Flooding in basements is also a risk that can contribute to higher basement stairlift costs, as weatherproofing and raised outlets may be necessary.

 CURVED STAIR CHAIR LIFTS